mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 Maybe it's only every three months.
 I see even, you know, online presence is where people have two or three nicely written blog posts per year, but because they are doing it like, you know, how fast two years go buy right?
 Or three years or five years.
-And then you're having something that, um, People will get to know you.
+And then you're having something that, um, people will get to know you.
 Um, and you're, you're getting your skills a little bit.
 So I think really starting early, as early as possible is, is one of the best things people could do.
-Yeah.
-Yeah.
-I
+Um, yeah.

-**Chris:** [00:34:54] totally agree with that.
-Um, I think that when we start talking about like, what do you actually need, um, to be like recognized as an expert, if you're trying to produce content or whatnot, Um, and if we, if we talk about this, like three hypothetical three to five blog posts, um, like getting started doing that while you are stable and employed and, uh, have an income, wasn't one of the most powerful things you can do, because then you don't need a client.
+**Chris:** [00:34:54] Yeah, I totally agree with that.
+Um, I think that when we start talking about like, what do you actually need, um, to be like recognized as an expert, if you're trying to produce content or whatnot.
+Um, and if we, if we talk about this, like three hypothetical three to five blog posts, um, like getting started doing that while you are stable and employed and, uh, have an income, is the, is one of the most powerful things you can do, because then you don't need a client.
 You can do this until you figure out how to do this.
-Uh, and then when clients come to you, you can be like, okay, Is it time now for me to quit my job and go do this, or do I want to do this half time or quarter time with like a client to test out what it's like.
+Uh, and then when clients come to you, you can be like, okay, is it time now for me to quit my job and go do this, or do I want to do this half time or quarter time with like a client to test out what it's like, right?

+**Michaela:** [00:35:39] You can also wait for the good client to come to you.
 Right.
-You can also read

-**Michaela:** [00:35:39] for the, for the good client to come to you.
-Right.
 So before I started my business, I was really waiting for the clients that I want to work with.
 I didn't, you know, take on anything, but really what I wanted to do, what I thought did I have a lot of experience with.
-Um, and so I actually sit out, I think, Hmm.
-Nine months.
-Um, to just have this client, you know, where everything was ready, I could have taken on smaller projects as much projects that I'm not that interested in or project that doesn't fit so much into the path that I want to go.
+Um, and so I actually sit out, I think, hmm, nine months, um, to just have this client, you know, where everything was ready.
+I could have taken on smaller projects as much projects that I'm not that interested in or project that doesn't fit so much into the path that I want to go, right?
-Right.
 Because I think one of the most, that's why I asked you about your niche.
-I think one of the most or biggest mistake is to be, you know, everybody's darling or, you know, um, You know the expert for everything, right?
-Oh, you want to PHB website or I can do that, right?
-Oh, you want something with the gems?
+I think one of the most or biggest mistake is to be, you know, everybody's darling or, you know, um, you know, the expert for everything, right?
+Oh, you want to PHP website oh I can do that, right?
+Oh, you want something with the JAM stack?
-Like, Oh, I can do that.
-Right.
+Like, oh, I can do that, right?
 You want some graphic design?
-Oh yeah, I can do that.
-Right.
+Oh yeah, I can do that, right?
 Um, and I think, I think it's very easy to, to get into that.
 Especially if you need money or, you know, you need some clients, but I don't think it's the, it's the right approach.
-Um, it's much better if you're in a position where you can say, well, What are the projects that I really want to work on?
-What is the expertise that I can bring to the table?
-Even if you don't have it at that point, or just getting, you know, you're starting it, let's say you're starting with JavaScript.
+Um, it's much better if you're in a position where you can say, well, "What are the projects that I really want to work on?
+What is the expertise that I can bring to the table?" even if you don't have it at that point, or just getting, you know, you're starting it.
+Let's say you're starting with JavaScript.
 That's your thing.
-Then don't take on something that's written in Python.
-Great.
-You can do it.
-Uh, but it's really hard to be competitive in that.
+Then don't take on something that's written in Python, right?
+Obviously, you can do it, uh, but it's really hard to be competitive in that.
-I mean, because you have to get the knowledge, you have to get up on speed.
-Right?
-So, uh, whatever you're charging them, uh, you will take more than the hours, probably, especially if you're new to that, because you feel like, Oh my God, it takes me now 10 hours to do something that should be one hours.
+I mean, because you have to get the knowledge, you have to get up on speed, right?
+So, uh, whatever you're charging them, uh, you will take more than the hours, probably, especially if you're new to that, because you feel like, oh my God, it takes me now 10 hours to do something that should be one hours.
 I charged him two hours.
 Uh, but you still, you know, you spend 10 hours doing it.
 Uh, but if you're really good at, let's say JavaScript, then it takes you half an hour.
-So that's awesome.
-Right?
+So that's awesome, right?

 **Chris:** [00:37:39] Yeah.
 And I think that connected to that, there's something, um, about where if you're an employee at a company you're not an employee for no reason, right?
-You're an employee because you're providing business value that is greater than your salary to the company that isn't playing you.
-And if you figure out what that business value is, You can turn that into freelancing and consulting and whatnot.
-Right.
+You're an employee because you're providing business value that is greater than your salary to the company that is paying you.
+And if you figure out what that business value is, you can turn that into freelancing and consulting and whatnot, right?
 But you have to understand it from like a business perspective and a business owner perspective.
 Like what are you going to do to create more value than you're going to charge them and do that in an obvious way?
-Like, obviously I am creating this value for you.
-Therefore you can pay me a subset of it.
+Like, obviously I am creating this value for you, therefore you can pay me a subset of it.

 **Michaela:** [00:38:19] Yeah.
 Yeah.
-And I think it also, if you're thinking about.
-Ours.
-Right.
-Ours is really easy to get started with.
+And I think it also, if you're thinking about hours, right?
+Hours is really easy to get started with.
-Like I'm putting it in there, how many hours?
-And you're paying me the same amount.
-Right.
+Like I'm putting it in that many hours and you're paying me the same amount, right?
 Um, but if you're, if you're able to go away from that and say, as you said, this is the business value, right?
-Let's say a website, that's the value of the website that you will get with it, or a performance increase.
-From your website or whatnot.
-Right.
-So whatever you're offering and you, and you can put a number to it, and hopefully this number is larger than the hours that you spend doing it.
-Right.
-That's that's what we want.
-I mean, I think that's, that's somehow, um, the right, the right approaches or him.
-From what we are working in it, but yeah.
-Anyway, I think we round with a little bit
+Let's say a website, that's the value of the website that you will get with it, or a performance increase from your website or whatnot, right?
+So whatever you're offering and you, and you can put a number to it, and hopefully this number is larger than the hours that will you spend doing it, right?
+That's, that's what we want, I mean, I think that's, that's somehow, um, the right, the right approaches for, for what we are working in it, but yeah, anyway, I think we rambled a little bit here.

-**Chris:** [00:39:04] here.

 **Michaela:** [00:39:06] I actually started reading with software engineering and practices.
 So I tried again last time.
-So I'm.
-Now you told me a little bit that you're consulting more.
-For example, if people want to go to the gym stack.
+So, um, now you told me a little bit that you're consulting more, for example, if people want to go to the JAM stack.
 So then you're looking through probably technologies that they have there.
-Um, and, and, uh, make some estimations on how much time effort, uh, how much friction they will have, how much pain they will suffer, you know, uh, once they are getting over, something like that, um, Do you also look at their software engineering practices?
-Like if they're doing testing or if you're doing code reviews and things like that and advise them on that, or do you leave that out?
+Um, and, and, uh, make some estimations on how much time/effort, uh, how much friction they will have, how much pain they will suffer, you know, uh, once they are getting over something like that.
+Um, do you also look at their software engineering practices?
+Like if they're doing testing or if they're doing code reviews and things like that and advise them on that, or do you leave that out?
-Is that, um, nothing that's really connected to the kind of consultant, um, consultancy that you
+Is that, um, nothing that's really connected to the kind of consultant, um, consultancy that you do.

-**Chris:** [00:39:54] do.
-I mean, it's, it's, you can't take it away, right?
+**Chris:** [00:39:54] I mean, it's, it's, you can't take it away, right?
-Like if you're going to transition from one set of technologies to another, and this is like a broad approach change for you.
-Um, you can't take away the fact that like, you're not doing code review or you don't have tests or things like that.
+Like if you're going to transition from one set of technologies to another, and this is like a broad approach change for you, um, you can't take away the fact that like, you're not doing code review or you don't have tests or things like that, right?
-Right.
-Um, there's this concept of like don't deploy on Fridays.
-Right.
-And I think that the, the nuanced version of that is, uh, don't deploy on Fridays.
-If you don't have the infrastructure to, uh, ensure that when you merge on a Friday, that the code can go out safely, right.
-That's kind of like the full thing, uh, you should be able to do only on a Friday, right?
+Um, there's this concept of like don't deploy on Fridays, right?
+And I think that the, the nuanced version of that is, uh, don't deploy on Fridays if you don't have the infrastructure to, uh, ensure that when you merge on a Friday, that the code can go out safely, right?
+That's kind of like the full thing, uh, you should be able to deploy on a Friday, right?
-You should have the infrastructure set up such that if you merge code on a Friday, it should be able to go out and you should have a reasonable expectation that it's not going to like crash everybody and ruin everybody's weekend.
-Right.
+You should have the infrastructure set up such that if you merge code on a Friday, it should be able to go out and you should have a reasonable expectation that it's not going to like crash everybody and ruin everybody's weekend, right?
-Um, if you don't, then don't apply on the Friday or don't merge on a Friday, even, right.
+Um, if you don't, then don't deploy on the Friday or don't merge on a Friday, even, right?
 You shouldn't be merging code that you aren't about to deploy.
-Um, But like that's all intertwined, right?
-Cause if you want to move to like a JAM stack based approach, one of the things that that, um, does for you is it decreases your operational load.
-Right?
-If you move from a server side rendered application to a JAM stack approach, now your problems happen at build time instead of at runtime on a server.
+Um, but like that's all intertwined, right?
+Cause if you want to move to like a JAM stack based approach, one of the things that that, um, does for you is it decreases your operational load, right?
+If you move from a server side rendered application to a JAM stack approach, now your problems happen at build time instead of at runtime on a server, right?
-Right?
-So if something goes wrong with a server, you wake somebody up.
-If something goes wrong with a build.
-Everybody wakes up tomorrow morning and goes, Oh, why did the build fail?
-That's weird.
+So, if something goes wrong with a server you wake somebody up.
+If something goes wrong with a build everybody wakes up tomorrow morning and goes, "Oh, why did the build fail?
+That's weird."
 And then you fix it, right?
 So like the practices of how you develop software and the approaches that you take are, uh, very much intertwined.
-Um, and they're very much sort of like if I come in and somebody wants to move to the jam stock, there's, uh, a whole assortment of that kind of stuff that I will definitely, uh, include in my report as it were, uh, if they are having me do.
-Sort of like a week long report or something like that.
-So
+Um, and they're very much sort of like if I come in and somebody wants to move to the JAM stack, there's, uh, a whole assortment of that kind of stuff that I will definitely, uh, include in my report as it were, uh, if they are having me do sort of like a week long report or something like that.

-**Michaela:** [00:41:55] are there ever a situation where you say don't do it?
+**Michaela:** [00:41:55] So, are there ever a situation where you say don't do it?

 **Chris:** [00:41:59] Yeah.
 Yeah.
 Um, somebody, uh, uh, hired me and they were like, we want to move to, we want to move to Gatsby and we're going to rewrite our application to do that.
 And we're rewriting into serverless.
 And, um, I looked at what they were doing and it was sort of like, okay, so you're going to rewrite your backend into serverless and you're doing that already.
-And you're committed, right.
-Um, Do you know, anybody that uses react at your company and they were kind of looking at each other and they kind of like, uh, not really.
+And you're committed, great.
+Um, Do you know, anybody that uses React at your company and they were kind of looking at each other and they kind of like, uh, not really.
 Um, and I was like, maybe start there, right?
-Like if you can't like, don't just jump into a JAM stack metal framework, like gas, but your next there's something, if you don't even know anything about react, right.
+Like if you can't like, don't just jump into a JAM stack meta framework, like Gatsby, or Next or there's something, if you don't even know anything about React, right?
-Um, you're gonna get yourself into a situation where like Gatsby is a complex system, right.
+Um, you're gonna get yourself into a situation where like Gatsby is a complex system, right?
 It's not simple.
-So what's next.
-So were all of these meta frameworks.
-They're not cheap, uh, from a, uh, like ex like energy expenditure, uh, you, right?
+So is Next.
+So are all of these meta frameworks.
+They're not cheap, uh, from a, uh, like ex- like energy expenditure, uh, view, right?
 You, you need to know a lot to work with them and if they go wrong, you need to know a lot about the internals to debug them.
 Um, I feel like that's a situation in which I was sort of like, well, you probably shouldn't do this.
-Like, if you really want to do this, like you can pay me to help you figure out how to actually move forward.
-But this is going to take a lot of work and you're already doing a rewrite for half of your application.
+Like, if you really want to do this, like you can pay me to help you figure out how to actually move forward, but this is going to take a lot of work and you're already doing a rewrite for half of your application.
 Like don't take on a second rewrite when you haven't finished the first one.

 **Michaela:** [00:43:24] Yeah.
-So one of the  in my mind all the time I was thinking, well, one thing is to look at the technology, right?
+So one of the, exactly that, was in my mind all the time I was thinking, well, one thing is to look at the technology, right?
 But on the other hand, people have to have the expertise to use that, right?
-And this is really expensive to also get that in your company.
+And this is really expensive to also get that, um, in your company.
-I know that for example, outdated stacks tech stacks can be really a motivational killer as well.
-Right?
-So that you're not attracting talent and that your talent that you're having is not really happy.
-And.
-But on the other hand, if you don't have the expertise for taking on something like that, it's it's yeah.
+I know that for example, outdated stacks, tech stacks can be really a motivational killer, as well, right?
+So that you're not attracting talent and that your talent that you're having is not really happy and, but on the other hand, if you don't have the expertise for taking on something like that, it's it's yeah.
 It's really, it's really a very hard and very terrible problem probably to have.

-**Chris:** [00:44:04] Yeah, for sure.
-I'm mired in legacy software that you built five, six, seven years ago.
-Now, I guess like somebody could have a backbone application right now.
-Right.
-And a backbone like pre marrying that application, which, um, It doesn't really matter what that is, but like that's a six, seven year ago, text doc.
+**Chris:** [00:44:04] Yeah, for sure. sort of mired in legacy software that you built five, six, seven years ago.
+Now, I guess like somebody could have a Backbone application right now, right?
+And a Backbone like pre-Marionette application, which, um, it doesn't really matter what that is, but like that's a six, seven year ago, tech stack, right?
-Right.
 And if you haven't moved off of it by now, you're probably not going to.
 Yeah.

 **Michaela:** [00:44:28] Yeah.
 True.
 And probably it's okay.
 I don't know.
+Maybe they don't have to?

 **Chris:** [00:44:32] Clearly your business is still running seven years later, so like, does it really matter?

 **Michaela:** [00:44:37] Yeah.
 Yeah.
-Well, I have a friend just comes to my mind that I'm a friend to the study with me and I think then yeah, almost 20 years, he's he's hacking meaning I'm like, wow, you're still doing that drill.
-They're not going to change it.
+Well, I have a friend just comes to my mind that I'm a friend to the study with me and I think it's been. yeah, almost 20 years, he's, he's hacking, um, mainframes, I'm like, wow, you're still doing that well, and it pays the bills and they're not going to change it.

-**Chris:** [00:44:56] Yeah,
+**Chris:** [00:44:56] Yeah, people still run mainframes!

-**Michaela:** [00:44:57] it is.
+**Michaela:** [00:44:57] Yeah, it is.
 Yeah.
 Well, I think we are coming to an end to this episode.
-Is there something that you think we haven't really touched on or that you would like to, um, at my listeners know maybe something about your community or, um, yeah,
+Is there something that you think we haven't really touched on or that you would like to, um, let my listeners know maybe something about your community or, um, yeah.

-**Chris:** [00:45:13] sure.
+**Chris:** [00:45:13] Sure.
 Um, uh, the community is at like discord.gg/party corgi.
-Um, We're doing a lot of breasts recently in the community, which is pretty cool.
+Um, We're doing a lot of Rust recently in the community, which is pretty cool.
 Um, so if you're interested in that kind of thing, uh, come say hi, and we can talk about that.
-Um, but we would love to have you around in the
+Um, but we would love to have you around in the community.

-**Michaela:** [00:45:31] community.
-Yeah.
-Because you're seeing rest.
-I have one more thing to talk with you about, uh, I completely forgot about that.
+**Michaela:** [00:45:31] Yeah.
+Because you're saying Rust I have one more thing to talk with you about, uh, I completely forgot about that.
 You are working on some really cool new stuff, right?
-One thing is called toast.
+One thing is called Toast.
-Like bread
+Like bread toast.

-**Chris:** [00:45:45] toast.
-Yeah.
+**Chris:** [00:45:45] Yeah.

 **Michaela:** [00:45:47] It's actually like SpongeBob, but not the sponge for the toast.
-That's how I envision it
+That's how I envision it somehow.

-**Chris:** [00:45:52] somehow.

-**Michaela:** [00:45:53] So what is that maybe, maybe tell us a little bit before, before we end this show about, about toast and what it is and how it's connected to rest in.
+**Michaela:** [00:45:53] So what is that?
+Maybe, maybe tell us a little bit before, before we end this show about, about Toast and what it is and how it's connected to Rust and to you.

 **Chris:** [00:46:04] Sure.
 Um, so I, uh, accidentally I say I accidentally fell into this specialty of JAM stack meta framework development.
-Um, So I built the prototype of a JAM stack, meta framework that used graph QL to do static site generation, uh, that influenced Gatsby to add it to their framework.
-Um, and then I worked on Gaspe for a long time, uh, and, uh, some other frameworks and whatnot.
+Um, so I built the prototype of a JAM stack meta framework that used graphQL to do static site generation, uh, that influenced Gatsby to add it to their framework.
+Um, and then I worked on Gatsby for a long time, uh, and, uh, some other frameworks and whatnot.
-And then this is my, sort of like a total rethink of, okay.
-So what if we didn't use Webpack?
-And we went with IES modules, cause those are available now in the browser.
+And then this is my, sort of like a total rethink of, okay, so what if we didn't use Webpack?
+And we went with ES modules, cause those are available now in the browser.
 What does that look like?
-Um, And one of the focuses is on performance and build performance specifically.
-Um, and that's where rest comes in because Rust has libraries that will let us do incremental computation of the build artifacts.
+Um, and one of the focuses is on performance and build performance, specifically.
+Um, and that's where Rust comes in because Rust has libraries that will let us do incremental computation of the build artifacts, right?
-Right.
 So that is a super exciting thing.
 Um, I got that working last week, so yeah.
-Uh, we built a.
-4,000 page site in 13 seconds, which is pretty cool.
-So that's where rest comes in.
-And I really like writing the language and it's a lot of fun.
+Uh, we built a 4,000 page site in 13 seconds, which is pretty cool.
+So that's where Rust comes in and I really like writing the language and it's a lot of fun.
 Um, and it's, it's brought some joy to my life that is, um, has been missing from other projects.
-So I'm super excited about toast and specifically the breast implementation.
+So I'm super excited about Toast and specifically the Rust implementation.

 **Michaela:** [00:47:22] Yeah.
 Very cool.
 Yeah.
 Thank you so much.
 And, um, thank you for being on my show and have a good day.
-Thank you for

-**Chris:** [00:47:30] having me.
-It was really invaluable.
+**Chris:** [00:47:30] Thank you for having me.
+It was really enjoyable.

 **Michaela:** [00:47:32] Yeah.
+Bye bye.

 **Chris:** [00:47:33] Bye.
-Bye.

-**Michaela:** [00:47:36] I hope you enjoyed another episode of the software engineering unlocked podcast.
+**Michaela:** [00:47:36] I hope you enjoyed another episode of the Software Engineering Unlocked podcast.
 Don't forget to subscribe and I talk to you again in two weeks.
 Bye.